-Dr. King also believes that the key to a good education is the combination of intelligence and character–which Thrively aims to achieve through personalized learning.
-Not only is education to learn, it’s learning how to learn.
+Dr. King also believes that the key to a good education is the combination of intelligence and character – which Thrively aims to achieve through personalized learning.
+Not only education is to learn but also learning how to learn.
 Dr. King argues that by learning how to be a critical thinker, students can create meaningful impact outside of the classroom.
-Dr. King further highlights this by connecting education and social justice – particularly how education can translate into community change.
+Dr. King further highlights this by connecting education and social justice, particularly how education can translate into community change.
 Sixty-five years later, Dr. King’s words continue to resonate with people of all ages.

-As students move along the Thrively Journey, they become more self aware through discovery of their strengths and strengths-based learning.
+As students move along the Thrively Journey, they become more self-aware through the discovery of their strengths and strengths-based learning.
 We hope to provide students with the roadmap and tools to be effective leaders and change-makers to shape a better tomorrow!